Where to Start

 In some cases, the management itself may call for a meeting because of a particular concern the staff has with the resident.
 In this case, the caregiver should ask for the nature of the concern before the meeting takes place.
 This avoids surprises at the meeting and allows the caregiver time to research the problem, the regulations and any possible solutions to the problem.

-The formation of a Council for DSL and LTC facilities, and Home Care, offers a good vehicle for Clients to communicate with each other and to consolidate their concerns and document them in writing for submission to the service provider.
+Concerns can also be addressed through a Council as the described in the Resident and Family Councils Act.
+The formation of a Council for DSL and LTC facilities offers a good vehicle for Clients to communicate with each other and to consolidate their concerns and document them in writing for submission to the service provider.
 It should also be noted that concerns and complaints are probably more likely to be addressed quickly if they involve failure to follow regulations.
 It is therefore worthwhile for at least one member of the Council to be familiar with the regulations governing a particular service and facility.
 In addition to dealing with concerns, Councils can also be very useful in fundraising for projects of particular interest to the residents.
-Many DSL and LTC facilities organize regular group meetings with their residents (or their caregivers) to discuss issues and to obtain feedback.
-These meetings tend to be chaired by the facility staff.
-In that case, they should not be considered Councils, which are run by the residents themselves.
-Residents have potentially more influence through a Council due to the clauses in Section 18 of the Continuing Care Health Service Standards.

-Submission of complaints at the provincial level vary depending on the nature of the complaint.
+Submissions of complaints at the provincial level vary depending on the nature of the complaint.
 Those related to subsidized and non-subsidized SL and LTC accommodations should be addressed using the Alberta Health Complaints Mechanism.
 On the other hand, concerns related to Home Care and to health services provided in subsidized DSL and LTC facilities are handled by the AHS Patient Relations Department.
 If in doubt, one of these two entities should be contacted to determine whether the concern is related to accommodations or to health service.
 If it is related to accommodations, the complaint must be submitted by a Client directly affected by the complaint.
-If it is related to the health services, the concern may be presented by the Client affected or by a representative, such as a member of a Council, on the part of one or more Clients.
-It is important to note that those who submit concerns at the provincial level will first be asked to try to resolve the issue at the local level.
-AHS, which is required to follow the Alberta Patient Concerns Resolution Process Regulation and the Patient Concerns Resolution Procedure, has published a brochure expressing its interest in obtaining feedback from Albertans.
+If it is related to the health services, the concern may be presented by the Client affected or by a legal representative.
+AHS, which is required to follow the Alberta Patient Concerns Resolution Process Regulation , provides Patient Concerns & Feedback instructions and a brochure expressing its interest in obtaining feedback from Albertans.

 If the concern remains unresolved with the above mechanisms, the matter can be brought to the attention of the local MLA.